 What Is Pardot Used For?

-Pardot is a SaaS marketing automation platform created by Salesforce, one of the best CRM software in the world.
+Pardot (now Marketing Cloud Account Engagement) is a SaaS marketing automation platform created by Salesforce, one of the best CRM software in the world.
 It offers some powerful digital marketing tools to help grow your business including:

 - Email automation